MichaelCurrin/learn-to-code/en/topics/scripting_languages/JavaScript/frameworks.md

 See [10 Best JavaScript Frameworks to Use in 2019]( https://hackr.io/blog/10-best-javascript-frameworks-2019).

-Below are summaries of popular JavaScript frameworks with links and hello world code snippets.
-The focus of this list is on frameworks for building web apps, on the frontend (client-side rendering) or backend (server-sider rendering).
+Below are summaries of some popular JavaScript frameworks, including links and _hello world_ code snippets.
+The focus of this list is on frameworks for building web apps, both on the frontend (client-side rendering) and backend (server-sider rendering).

 ## React